INSTRUMENTS / GENERATORS

 This page covers some basics about building, modifying and employing interfaces in Dashboard.

-The Dashboard interfaces are built of separate components, for example, wheels, switches, sliders, buttons, etc. Dashboard contains a standard set of components you can employ in your projects, and the advanced users can also define their own components with the provided Component API.
+The Dashboard interfaces are built of separate components, for example, knobs, switches, sliders, buttons, etc. Dashboard contains a standard set of components you can employ in your projects, and the advanced users can also define their own components with the provided Component API.

 To modify an existing panel or create a new one from scratch, you need to enter in design mode (turn off the lock switch - ).
 This mode allows you to create new instances of the available components and modify their properties.